4 Timeless Investment Tips That Can Weather Any Storm

 4. Don’t Panic

 While it’s important to take precautions in the face of a potential recession, it’s also crucial not to panic.
 If your investment account drops drastically, as happened to many in 2008, remember to stay calm and carry on.
-It took five years—until 2013—for the stock markets to recover from 2008, and since then the market has mostly boomed.
+It took five years—until 2013—for the stock markets to recover from 2008.
 If you pause before making rash decisions and leave your investments alone, they will eventually recover alongside the market.

 If you are looking for ways to proactively invest your money, Citadel can help.
 We offer a variety of investment and savings solutions, and are happy to discuss the best fit to meet your needs.
 Contact Citadel today for advice on planning for your financial future.